 The very best in the world gather for the MYRRHA World Days

-“The research into ADS was given a strong boost last year when the government decided to build the innovative research infrastructure MYRRHA”, states Eric van Walle, Director-General of SCK•CEN.
+“The research into ADS was given a strong boost last year when the Belgian government decided to build the innovative research infrastructure MYRRHA”, states Eric van Walle, SCK CEN Director-General.
 “MYRRHA is the world’s first prototype of a high-power ADS research reactor.
 We are in fact realising, on a semi-industrial scale, the theories to which Rubbia has made a great contribution.
 It is unseen!”

-A year after the decision was made, MYRRHA is slowly being implemented.
-This Tuesday, a first contract is signed for the design of buildings and utilities (cooling, water and electricity) of the first phase of the accelerator.
-The main building is a tunnel that will be housing the first part of the accelerator and will be 150 meters long, 7.5 meters wide with a height of 3.5 meters.
+A year after the decision was made, MYRRHA is slowly but surely being implemented.
+During the MYRRHA World Days, a first contract is signed for the design of buildings and utilities (cooling, water and electricity) of the first phase of the accelerator.
+The main building is a tunnel that will accomodate the first part of the accelerator and will be 150 meters long, 7.5 meters wide with a height of 3.5 meters.
 “We are delighted to announce that, today, we have signed an agreement with the Belgian company Tractebel and the Spanish company Empresarios Agrupados.
-It is the first major contribution of MYRRHA to the Belgian economy”, concludes Hamid Aït Abderrahim (SCK•CEN).
+It is the first major contribution of MYRRHA to the economy”, concludes MYRRHA Director Hamid Aït Abderrahim.

-Today, on Tuesday 5 November 2019, the very best in the world in the field of accelerator driven systems (ADS) gather at SCK•CEN in Mol in presence of the Belgian minister of Energy, Environment and Sustainable Development, Mrs Marie-Christine Marghem, who stresses the importance of maintaining nuclear expertise, knowledge but also know-how by investing in an ambitious and innovative nuclear project such as MYRRHA.
+At the MYRRHA World Days' stakeholder event, the very best in the world in the field of accelerator driven systems (ADS) gathered at SCK CEN in Mol in presence of the Belgian minister of Energy, Environment and Sustainable Development, Marie Christine Marghem, who stressed the importance of maintaining nuclear expertise, knowledge but also know-how by investing in an ambitious and innovative nuclear project such as MYRRHA.
 “We come together to display the progress MYRRHA has made and to highlight its social value for the next generations.
-Accelerator driven systems, of which MYRRHA is the front runner, pave the way to new applications”, explains Hamid Aït Abderrahim, Deputy Director-General of SCK•CEN and Director of the MYRRHA project.
+Accelerator driven systems, of which MYRRHA is the front runner, pave the way to new applications”, explains Hamid Aït Abderrahim.
 “MYRRHA will contribute to developing new radioisotopes for innovative cancer treatments.
 Thanks to MYRRHA, we are also developing the technology to drastically reduce the volume and radiotoxicity of high-level radioactive waste through the process of transmutation.
-We are therefore investigating a solution to optimize geological disposal.”
+We are therefore investigating a solution to optimise geological disposal.”

 “It is our duty as scientists to find solutions to today’s global challenges.
 We will not find solutions by repeating the past, but by pushing the frontiers of knowledge and, in doing so, making new discoveries.
 MYRRHA is a remarkable Large Research Infrastructure to address some of the most fundamental challenges.
 This project will fuel the world’s approach on treating nuclear waste and paves the road for the development of sustainable nuclear energy”, says Carlo Rubbia.
-Beside him, many notable international speakers will have the floor, among whom Domenico Rossetti di Valdalbero (Deputy Head of Unit Euratom Research, Directorate-General for Research and Innovation, European Commission), the French Jean-Luc Biarrotte (Scientific Director, IN2P3/CNRS), the German Walter Tromm (Director, Karlsruhe Institute of Technology) and the Japanese Yukitoshi Miura (Executive Director, Japan Atomic Energy Agency).
+Beside him, many notable international speakers took the floor, among whom Domenico Rossetti di Valdalbero (Deputy Head of Unit Euratom Research, Directorate-General for Research and Innovation, European Commission), Jean-Luc Biarrotte (Scientific Director of the French IN2P3/CNRS), Walter Tromm (Director of the Karlsruhe Institute of Technology) and Yukitoshi Miura (Executive Director of the Japan Atomic Energy Agency).

 Jobs and contracts